Retiixx/abe-emailMinify/README.md

   "minifyHtmlOptions": undefined, //object
   "minifyCss": false, //boolean
   "minifyCssOptions": undefined, //object
-  "replaceFile": false //boolean
 }
 ```

 # How it works

-Everytime you publish a content, abe-emailMinify will create/replace (depending of the config) a new html file
+Everytime you publish a content, abe-emailMinify will intercepts the html content and minifies it before it's written to the file